How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 But the fourth input, the style and format standard, should be built once and reused permanently.
 This is the file that is almost always missing.

-Pull eight to ten approved talking points documents that your firm has produced in the past 12 months.
+Pull eight to ten approved talking points documents your firm has produced in the past 12 months.
 Lay them side by side.
-Look for what is consistent across the ones that were approved without major edits.
+Look for what is consistent across the ones approved without major edits.

 Prose structure.
-Are answers written in flowing paragraphs or bullet points?
+Flowing paragraphs or bullet points?
 How many paragraphs per answer?
 Is there a standard opening pattern (direct answer first, then context)?

 Data citation rules.
-When the talking points reference a statistic or market figure, how is it cited?
-Is the source named inline?
-Is there a footnote?
-Is there a standard qualifier phrase ("according to," "based on," "per")?
+Statistic or market figure: source named inline, footnote, or standard qualifier phrase ("according to," "based on," "per")?

 Spokesperson voice.
-Does the spokesperson use first person or third person?
-Is the tone technical or conversational?
-Are there phrases the spokesperson naturally uses or avoids?
+First person or third person?
+Technical or conversational?
+Phrases the spokesperson naturally uses or avoids?

 Qualifier and hedge phrases.
 What standard phrases does your firm use when the position is not definitive? ("We are monitoring," "our current view is," "based on available data.")

-Write it all down in one document.
+Write it all in one document.
 This is your style and format guide.

 The second reference file is an anti-AI checklist.
-If your associates use AI to help draft talking points, the output will carry patterns that sound generated: em dashes in every sentence, trailing analysis phrases ("reflecting a broader shift in"), promotional adjectives, uniform sentence length.
+If your associates use AI to help draft, the output carries patterns that sound generated: em dashes in every sentence, trailing analysis phrases ("reflecting a broader shift in"), promotional adjectives, uniform sentence length.
 The checklist gives the associate specific patterns to find and rewrite before the senior sees the draft.

 Define the six-step sequence